Tickets

 • Where is Neuschwanstein Castle located?

-Neuschwanstein Castle is located in the village of Hohenschwangau near Füssen in the southwest of Bavaria, Germany.
-The address for the same is Neuschwansteinstraße 20, 87645 Schwangau, Germany.
-Find on Maps.
+The castle is located in the village of Hohenschwangau near Füssen in the southwest of Bavaria.
+Neuschwanstein Castle's address is Neuschwansteinstraße 20, 87645 Schwangau, Germany.

 • How many visitors does Neuschwanstein Castle see every year?